UML - Activity Diagrams

 The purpose of an activity diagram can be described as −

 Describe the sequence from one activity to another.

 Describe the parallel, branched and concurrent flow of the system.

-Activity diagrams are mainly used as a flow chart consists of activities performed by the system.
-But activity diagram are not exactly a flow chart as they have some additional capabilities.
-These additional capabilities include branching, parallel flow, swimlane etc.
+Activity diagrams are mainly used as a flowchart that consists of activities performed by the system.
+Activity diagrams are not exactly flowcharts as they have some additional capabilities.
+These additional capabilities include branching, parallel flow, swimlane, etc.

-So before drawing an activity diagram we should identify the following elements:
+Before drawing an activity diagram, we should identify the following elements −

-The following is an example of an activity diagram for order management system.
-In the diagram four activities are identified which are associated with conditions.
+Following is an example of an activity diagram for order management system.
+In the diagram, four activities are identified which are associated with conditions.
 One important point should be clearly understood that an activity diagram cannot be exactly matched with the code.
-The activity diagram is made to understand the flow of activities and mainly used by the business users.
+The activity diagram is made to understand the flow of activities and is mainly used by the business users

-The following diagram is drawn with the four main activities:
+Following diagram is drawn with the four main activities −

 Send order by the customer